geekprojects/ufc/README.md

 ### X-Plane 12
 (And probably 11, but I haven't tested it)

 You can connect to X-Plane as a separate process using ufctool or using the plugin.
+Using the ufctool, you can connect from a different machine which means devices connected to a different computer can still be used in X-Plane.

 Aircraft:
   * All aircraft using the default data refs and commands
   * Laminar Research A330
   * ToLiss (Only tested with the A321)
   * FlightFactor 777v2
+  * ...
+And more coming!
+(Insert another plea for Pull Requests!)

 ### Simulated Simulator
 A simple simulator is provided for testing.
+It returns dummy data and responds to some commands.

 ### Clock
 Use your WinWing FCU as a clock :-)